tfpf/mersenne-twister/README.md

 doi:10.1145/272991.272995.

 # Mersenne Twister (MT19937)
-This package provides Mersenne Twister implementations and some utility functions, which are intended as replacements for the `rand` family of functions of the C standard library.
+This package provides 32- and 64-bit global-state (non-reentrant) and reentrant Mersenne Twister implementations and some utility functions, which are intended as replacements for the `rand` family of functions of the C standard library.
 The behaviours of these implementations are consistent with those of `std::mt19937` and `std::mt19937_64` of the C++ standard library.

 See [`doc`](doc) for the documentation of this package.
+See [`examples`](examples) for usage examples.

 ## Install
 ```